dpla-attic/ingestion/README.md

-To install the ingest subsystem, first install the necessary components;
+To install or upgrade the ingest subsystem, first install the necessary components;

-    $ pip install -r requirements.txt
+    $ pip install --no-deps --ignore-installed -r requirements.txt

 Then set up and start the (Akara) server;